xlwings/xlwings-server/docs/index.md

 # xlwings Server

 xlwings Server adds Python support to Microsoft Excel and Google Sheets without the need of a local Python installation. xlwings Server is self-hosted and runs on any platform that supports Python or Docker, including bare-metal servers, Linux-based VMs, Docker Compose, Kubernetes and serverless products like Azure functions or AWS Lambda.

+If you need an even simpler deployment, you can use [](index_lite.md), which allows you to deploy your app as a static website to free services like GitHub Pages or static file servers like nginx.
+The ease of deployment comes with certain [limitations](lite_limitations.md) though.

-Here are a few highlights:
+Here are a few highlights of xlwings Server:

 - Compatible with Python 3.9+
 - Compatible with all Excel platforms, including Excel on Windows and macOS, and Excel on the web as well as Google Sheets